-The St. Petersburg Police Department's Communications Center is NOT accepting applications at this time.
+The St. Petersburg Police Department's Communications Center is accepting applications at this time.

 Job Functions of a PST Trainee